Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ### Core Data Science

 This is where you'll improve your coding abilities, mathematical understanding and start working on real data science problems.
-In this respect, I recommend taking what I consider is the best data science boot camp out there: [Le Wagon](https://www.lewagon.com/data-science-course/full-time).
-With a heavy emphasis on practical exercises and a final project in which you get to deploy your own machine learning model, this intensive boot camp will give you the big picture on data science end to end: math theory, data wrangling, data vizualization, programming inside an IDE, Git, machine learning, deep learning, and data engineering.
+In this respect, I recommend taking what I consider is the best data science bootcamp out there: [Le Wagon](https://www.lewagon.com/data-science-course/full-time).
+With a heavy emphasis on practical exercises and a final project in which you get to deploy your own machine learning model, this intensive bootcamp will give you the big picture on data science end to end: math theory, data wrangling, data vizualization, programming inside an IDE, Git, machine learning, deep learning, and data engineering.

 Once you understand and have worked on the most important aspects of data science, you'll have a better idea of what you enjoy, what your strengths and weaknesses are, and where to head next.
 This is also an opportunity to build your new professional network.